Functions#

 features – the features to set the value to

-- value_set_double_range(value: Value, start: float, end: float) None #
+- value_set_double_range(value: Value, start: float, end: float) None#

 Sets

-to the range specified bystart
+valueto the range specified bystartandend.- Parameters:

 value – a GValue initialized to GST_TYPE_DOUBLE_RANGE